fachat/csa_ultracpu/CPLD/VIDEO.md

 - bit 4: blink attribute bit (mc=0)
 - bit 3-0: foreground colour

-Note the different meaning of bit 5 - it is not used to disable multicolour for that character, or enable it.
+Note the different meaning of bit 5 - it is used to disable multicolour for that character, or enable it.
 With disabled multicolour the character is displayed as in attribute colour text mode, except there is no underline bit.
 With enabled multicolour bit, the character bits are fetched (alternate character set as in attribute colour text mode).
 When streaming, two bits are lumped together and evaluated to give these colours: